ka0rukan/mod_general_development/README.md

 Today, most modern applications (also commonly called Cloud Native, or Cloud Born) are designed using a Micro-service Architecture.
 It is easiest to understand micro-service architecture as a comparison to the commonly understood Client-Server.

 Rather than have a single client providing the presentation layer for users, micro-service applications are designed with the understanding that the method users will interact with the application will be varied and change over time.
-Forcing a user to install software onto their computer or use a web page from a computer today is a way to nearly gaurantee your applciation to fail today.
+Forcing a user to install software onto their computer or use a web page from a computer today is a way to nearly gaurantee your applciation to fail.
 Users are demanding Mobile-First options across a wide variety of device types.
 Wearable technology like smartwatches are also becoming popular and mastering this interface will be important for developers.
-And then are the even more bleeding edge interfaces like voice and virtual reality.
+And then there are the even more bleeding edge interfaces like voice and virtual reality.
 Micro-service applciations are designed to make it easy to launch new interfaces for users quickly and easily.

 In a micro-service application, the business logic elements are deconstructed into small, self-contained elements that can be developed, deployed and managed independent of each other.
 This aspect of the architecture is where the term *micro-service* comes from.
 Each micro-service provides capabilities through a consistent and well documented API (mostly commonly today REST) to other micro-services or directly to client applications.
 Developers are still striving for simplicity, and because of how quickly the application requirements change, this architecture provides simplicity by allowing each element of the application to evolve independent of each other.